Optimizing the interaction geometry of inverse Compton scattering x-ray sources

-where the subscripts $L$ and $e$ refer to either the laser or electron beam. $N_{L,e}$ is the total number of laser photons or electrons and $\sigma_{L,e}$ is the r.m.s. transverse size.
-Throughout this paper a quantity $\sigma$ refers to an r.m.s. quantity (with the exception of the Thompson cross section $\sigma_T$).
-Note that we can neglect the longitudinal distributions due to the head-on geometry and the pencil beam approximation.
+where the subscripts $L$ and $e$ refer to the laser beam and the electron beam, respectively. $N_{L/e}$ is the total number of laser photons/electrons and $\sigma_{L/e}$ is the r.m.s. transverse size.
+Throughout this paper, a quantity $\sigma$ refers to an r.m.s. quantity (with the exception of the Thomson cross section $\sigma_T$).
+Note that we can neglect the $z$-dependence of the density distributions due to the head-on geometry and the pencil beam approximation.
 The total number of scattered x-rays in the collision is given by \cite{furman2003moller}